langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

 - These days, with the pace of change, security teams have to lead their work with a focus on an acceptable risk posture, leveraging a holistic approach through best practices guidance, developer-centric technology, people, and processes in the development life cycle.
-Crucial to this transformation is the selection of tools and security programs, which play a pivotal role in shaping a culture where application security acts as an enabler (the “yes” factor).
-Aligning with engineering teams’ aspirations for seamless operations, AppSec teams must construct reliable solutions.
+Crucial to this transformation is the selection of tools and security programs, which play a pivotal role in shaping a culture where application security acts as an enabler (the "yes" factor).
+Aligning with engineering teams' aspirations for seamless operations, AppSec teams must construct reliable solutions.
   [O'Reilly: 97 Things Every Application Security Professional Should Know][
     oreilly-97-things-every-application-security-professional-should-know]